thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 </pre>

 That is a text safe version of the bundle data.
 Meaning, it can be safely entered into any app or service that just supports text.
-For example, you could paste it into a text, email or Slack post.
+For example, you could paste it into a text message, text document, email or Slack post.

-For this example, let's just copy the output to the clipboard.
+For this example, let's copy the output to the clipboard.
 Be sure to include the lines beginning with the line that starts with "**:start**" and down to the line that starts with "**:end**".

-Now, there are several ways to **open** the clipboard bundle depending on the operating system.
+There are several ways to **open** the _bundle_'s data in the clipboard, depending on the operating system.

-For convenience on Windows or Mac ARM64, Bumblebee provides an input-source of **clipboard**, like in this example...
+For convenience on _Windows_ or _Mac ARM64_ builds, _BumbleBee_ provides an input-source of **clipboard**, as shown in this example...

     open --input-source clipboard --output-target console --from <username>

-On Debian with xclip installed, you can use...
+However, on _Debian_ with xclip installed, you can use...

     xclip -o | bee open --output-target console --from <username>

-Otherwise, for any other operating system, you would use whatever command formation is needed, such as **pbpaste** on Mac.
-Linux has a number of options for clipboard access, so refer to whatever your distro or environment needs.
+Otherwise, for any other operating system or configuration, you would use whatever command formation is needed, such as using **pbpaste** on _Mac_.  _Linux_ has a number of options for clipboard access, so refer to whatever your distro or environment needs.

 Regardless, you should see something like the following output...